rohish-zade/Big-Data-Interview-Preparation/Databricks/databricks_Q&A.md

 Delta Tables are a core component of Delta Lake in Databricks and bring various features that enhance the `reliability`, `performance`, and `manageability` of data in a data lake environment.
 - `ACID Transactions`: Ensures data reliability by supporting atomic, consistent, isolated, and durable operations.
 - `Time Travel (Data Versioning)`: Allows querying and reverting to historical data versions at any point in time.
-- S`chema Enforcement:` Enforces a schema to prevent corrupt or inconsistent data from being written to the table.
+- `Schema Enforcement:` Enforces a schema to prevent corrupt or inconsistent data from being written to the table.
 - `Schema Evolution:` Supports automatic schema changes (e.g., adding new columns) without affecting existing data.
 - `Upserts, Deletes, and Merges:` Enables efficient updates, deletions, and upserts for handling slowly changing dimensions.
 - `Data Skipping and Z-Ordering:` Optimizes query performance by skipping irrelevant data and sorting for efficient data access.
--` Unified Batch and Streaming Support`: Allows seamless integration of batch and real-time streaming data in the same table.
+- `Unified Batch and Streaming Support`: Allows seamless integration of batch and real-time streaming data in the same table.
 - `Built-In Data Quality Features:`
   - Delta Tables offer vacuuming to remove old data files that are no longer needed, as well as support for data compaction and `OPTIMIZE` commands to reduce storage and improve read performance.
   - These maintenance features allow me to manage storage efficiently and ensure data quality without excessive manual intervention, particularly useful in production environments where performance is critical.